Irish Youth Wind Ensemble

 Musical Director: Ronan O’Reilly

-As an oboist and keyboard player, Ronan has performed in some of the most world-renowned venues such as Carnegie Hall, Boston Symphony Hall and Chicago Symphony Center.
+As an instrumentalist, Ronan has performed in some of the most world-renowned venues such as Carnegie Hall, Boston Symphony Hall and Chicago Symphony Center.
 He has worked throughout his career with many ensembles including the RTÉ National Symphony Orchestra of Ireland, RTÉ Concert Orchestra, Ulster Orchestra, Lyric Opera and the Irish Chamber Orchestra and he has been a regular performer on national TV shows over the years.
-He has been fortunate enough to work with such personalities as Sir Andrew Lloyd Webber as well as the famous John Barry and Nicholas Dodd (composer/arranger for more recent “007 movies”).
-He has also worked with many of the top names in Irish entertainment.

-Ronan is also the conductor of the Dublin Youth Orchestras Concert Orchestra which has toured extensively throughout Europe under his direction over the last decade.
-He also holds the position of Principal Conductor of the Greystones Orchestra and is a regular wind, brass and percussion tutor to the National Youth Orchestras of Ireland.
-In August 2007 Ronan was appointed Principal Conductor / Artistic Director of the Irish Youth Wind Ensemble and has featured some of Ireland’s leading instrumentalists as soloists with this ensemble.
-No stranger to the concert hall platform, he has made a name for himself as a conductor whose musical experience comfortably strides the worlds of classical, opera, jazz, pop and musical theatre.
+Ronan is the conductor of the Dublin Youth Orchestras Concert Orchestra which has toured extensively throughout Europe under his direction over the last two decades.
+He also holds the position of Principal Conductor of the Greystones Orchestra and is a regular wind, brass and percussion tutor and rehearsal conductor with the National Youth Orchestra of Ireland.